DanteLore/weather-etl/README.md

 # Weather ETL

 The simplest, most basic implementation of an ETL in AWS.
-Pulls data fro the Met Office [DataPoint API](https://www.metoffice.gov.uk/services/data/datapoint), which provides 24 hourly weather observations in real-ish time.
+Pulls data from the Met Office [DataPoint API](https://www.metoffice.gov.uk/services/data/datapoint), which provides 24 hourly weather observations in real-ish time.